mhwlng/streamdeck-elite/README.md

 After you install the plugin in the streamdeck software, then there will be several new button types in the streamdeck software.

-Choose a button in the streamdeck software (drag and drop), then choose an elite dangerous function for that button (that must have a keyboard binding in elite dangerous!) and then choose any pictures for that button.
+Choose a button in the streamdeck software (drag and drop), then choose an Elite Dangerous function for that button (that must have a keyboard binding in Elite Dangerous!) and then choose any pictures for that button.

 Do NOT add an image to the button in this way :